anirban-m/anirban-m.github.io/unitary-disentanglement-RG/README.md

 # unitary-disentanglement-RG
-A unitary renormalization group for correlated fermion systems
+A unitary transformation based renormalization group for correlated electronic systems.

+<1>Put in a schematic diagram that represents each step
+<2>The quantum circuit representation of the unitary transformation that implements each step.
+<3>Show the tensor network renormalization group representation of the unitary RG.
+<4>Show the benchmarking link it to the github codes.

 We numerically implement here a unitary circuit that disentangles one electronic state from an entangled system at each transformation step.
 Arranging the steps from high to low energies leads to a renormalization group framework.